Sevenwings26/HNGbackendIntern_stage1_NumberAPI/README.md

-# Number API - FastAPI
+# Number API - Stage 1 HNG task

 A FastAPI-based web service that provides information about a given number, including whether it is prime, perfect, Armstrong, and more.